 Paracas National Reserve

 The Paracas National Reserve, (also known as the Paracas Nature Reserve) covers a huge area of coastal and tropical desert surrounding Paracas, Peru.
 It was established in 1975 to protect the unique marine ecosystem in the area.
 But the Paracas National Reserve also holds some of Peru’s most incredible prehistoric finds.
 The Paracas Reserve is home to the Paracas birds, and what may be the largest concentration of birds on earth.
+Watching thousands of birds dance around Paracas got our boys really excited for our upcoming visit to see the Andean Condors in Colca Canyon.

 The Paracas National Reserve is also home to some of Peru’s greatest, yet often overlooked historical treasures.
 Additionally, it is home to the Paracas culture.
 And finds in the region have included 8,500-year-old human remains and a decorated flute believed to be the first musical instrument of Peru.
 It also holds the Paracas Candelabra, also known as the Candelabra of the Andes.
 This 595-foot tall geoglyph sits on the shores of Pisco Bay.
 It has been dug two feet into the soil and is lined with stones.
 Its history is unknown, but it is believed to be around 2,000 years old.